Cryvex-Dev/cyberpunk-demo/README.md

 - Modify 3D models in `js/3d-models.js`
 - Add or remove sections in `index.html`
 - Adjust animations in `js/animations.js`
+- Customize product displays in the Products section

 ## 📱 Responsive Design